vega/vl-convert/README.md

 # VlConvert
-VlConvert provides a CLI utility and Python library for converting high-level Vega-Lite visualization specifications into low-level Vega visualization specifications, all with no web browser or system dependencies required.
+VlConvert provides a Rust library, CLI utility, and Python library for converting high-level Vega-Lite visualization specifications into low-level Vega visualization specifications, all with no web browser or system dependencies required.

 # Getting started
 ## CLI